0Sarakina Gorge Güney Doğu Girit'te

 In many places the water seems to disappear, only to reappear further down.
 In summer and autumn it appears that there is a sufficiently gentle flow of water that in areas with a significant depth of gravel and sand the water is flowing in this layer and isn’t visible at the surface.
 In sections where the sand and gravel layer is thinner the water re-emerges.

-I have seen a tadpoles, küçük kurbağalar, and crabs in sections 2 and 3 of the gorge although only on a couple of occasions.
+I have seen a tadpoles, küçük kurbağalar, and crabs in sections 2 ve 3 of the gorge although only on a couple of occasions.
 I haven’t found myself bothered by flies or mosquitos in any parts of the gorge, and whilst there have been wasps occasionally they only seem to be interested in drinking the fresh water and have never bothered me.

 There are guided hikes and walking tours that include the full length of the gorge from Males down to Myrtos.
 If you are a serious outdoor explorer then these might be something to consider as they will provide transport so you can go through the wet parts without worrying about car keys, and they are also likely to provide information about the flora and fauna.

-When there is significant water in the gorge walking boots really aren’t suitable unless they are designed to be submerged, nor are they necessary when the canyon is largely dry so I recommend against wearing them for sections 2 and 3 unless you’re happy to get them wet.
+When there is significant water in the gorge walking boots really aren’t suitable unless they are designed to be submerged, nor are they necessary when the canyon is largely dry so I recommend against wearing them for sections 2 ve 3 unless you’re happy to get them wet.
 Most sections can be done individually in flip-flops in all the conditions we’ve encountered, but the best footwear for shorter excursions would be secure sandals, or canyoning/bouldering/climbing shoes.
 Plimsolls will also work well when exploring short sections.
 If you want to walk the full length you will need to invest in some proper waterproof hiking boots.

 I would say that taking a camera is highly recommended, and I would further recommend a rucksack to carry it in, along with some bottled water.
 The number of people visiting the gorge has steadily increased since I first explored the gorge, but even in the height of summer you are only likely to encounter a handful of other people.